New Jersey Auto Insurance [Rates + Cheap Coverage Guide]

 On average, almost 131 unrestrained motorists die in car accidents every year in New Jersey.
 If you think airbags can save you, then you’re mistaken as airbags work in tandem with seat belts.

-New Jersey’s Seat Belt Law requires all drivers and front seat passengers to wear a seat belt.
+New Jersey’s Car Seat Laws require all drivers and front-seat passengers to wear a seat belt.
 The law also holds the driver responsible for proper use of seat belts for any passengers below 18.

 As per child safety seat laws in New Jersey, The New Jersey Child Passenger Restraint Law, any child below 8 and shorter than 57″ must be restrained in a car seat as per the recommendations of the American Academy of Pediatrics and the National Highway Traffic Safety Administration (NHTSA):

 - Under 2 years: Should be restrained in a rear-facing car seat with a 5-point harness